VachaLab/gorder-manual/src/leaflets.md

 ## Membrane normal

-All leaflet classification methods use the specified membrane normal to determine what is 'up' and what is 'down'.
+All leaflet classification methods (except for the clustering method) use the specified membrane normal to determine what is 'up' and what is 'down'.
 If your membrane is planar and aligned with the `xy` plane, no further action is needed.
 Otherwise, refer to [this section of the manual](membrane_normal.md).

 Here, we just mention that the membrane normal used for leaflet classification can be decoupled from the 'global' membrane normal used for calculating order parameters: